Spaghetti House siege: Attempted robbery: 28 September 1975

 At approximately 1:30 am on Sunday 28 September 1975 Davies, Moshesh and Munroe entered the Knightsbridge branch of the Spaghetti House.
 One carried a sawn-off shotgun, the others each carried a handgun.
 The three demanded the week's takings from the chain—between £11,000 and £13,000.
 In the dim lights of the closed restaurant, the staff were able to swiftly hide the two briefcases of money under the tables.
 The robbers forced the staff down into the basement; the company's general manager took the opportunity to escape out of a rear fire escape while they were being moved.
 He alerted the Metropolitan Police, who arrived on the scene within minutes.
-The getaway driver, Samuel Addison, saw the plan had gone wrong, and drove off in a stolen Ford.
+The getaway driver, Samuel Addison, saw the plan had gone wrong, and drove off in a previously stolen Ford.
 When the police entered the ground floor of the restaurant, Davies and his colleagues forced the staff into a rear storeroom measuring 14 by 10 ft, locked the door, barricaded it with beer kegs and shouted to the police that they would shoot if they approached the door; the police surrounded the building and the siege began.

 Siege: 28 September – 3 October

 In the initial conversations the hostage-takers provided the police with the names of the hostages they held and Davies's identity and criminal record was established.
 By 7:00 am the police had sealed off the area and put a cordon in place; 400 police officers were involved—including dog-handlers—and D11, the Metropolitan Police's marksmen, was deployed.

-Davies informed police that he was a captain in the BLF, but in a subsequent message said that the men were members of the Black Liberation Army, a Black Panther splinter group.
+Davies informed police that he was a captain in the BLF, but in a subsequent message said that the men were members of the Black Liberation Army, an American Black Panther splinter group.
 Davies made several demands to the police.
 He wanted two black prisoners released from prison, although he did not know that they had already been released.
 He also wanted the Home Secretary to visit the siege, an aircraft made available to fly to the West Indies and a radio for them to listen to the news broadcasts of the situation.
 Only the request for a radio was granted.

 Initially the police considered that the siege may have been a terrorist incident, but were subsequently dismissive of any political motivation, and insisted that it was only ever a criminal action.
 Sir Robert Mark—the Commissioner of the Metropolitan Police at the time of the siege—later wrote:

 From the outset it was rightly assumed that this was a simple armed robbery that had gone wrong and any attempts by Davies, the Nigerian, to represent it as a political act were received with the derision they clearly deserved.